felixjung/blog-posts/posts/go-tests/index.md

 }
 ```

-Here we are using Testify’s `require` package and the `Equal` matcher.
+Here we are using Testify’s `require` package and the `Equal` assertion.
 Testify also has an `assert` package with the same API.
-However, the matchers in `require` will fail your test immediately while `assert`’s matchers will allow your test to continue.
-I prefer my tests to fail immediately because I find easier to identify the problem causing my test to fail.
-The first argument to a matcher is the `testing.T` pointer.
-Matchers comparing an expected and an actual value take the expected value as second parameter and the actual value as third parameter.
-This is important because you can get easily confused by a failing test’s output when you flipped the two.
+However, the assertions in `require` will fail your test immediately, while `assert`’s assertions will allow your test to continue.
+I prefer my tests to fail immediately because I find it easier to identify the underlying problem.
+The first argument to an assertion is the `testing.T` pointer.
+Assertions comparing an expected and an actual value take the expected value as second parameter and the actual value as third parameter.
+This is important because you can easily get confused by a failing test’s output when you flipped the two.

 If you have a test with several assertions, you can create an instance of the `require` package `Assertions` and use that directly.
+The same is true for the `assert` package.

 ```go
 package math